Akhilesh17-Tech/Akhils-authenticator-system/README.md

    d. add your own mongoDB cluster<br>
 4. Code has been provided with comment to help you do neccessary changes, go through the directories one by one<br>
 5. After completing above steps, run the app using 'npm start' command<br>
-6. Start localhost:8000 in your favourite browser<br>
+6. Start localhost:8000 in your browser<br>